tuvo1106/aws-primer/certified_cloud_practitioner.md

 #### _Edge Locations_

 - An edge location is a datacenter owned by a trusted partner of AWS which has a direction connection to the AWS network.
-- These locations serve request sfor CloudFront and Route 53.
+- These locations serve requests for CloudFront and Route 53.

 ---